Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-rpc-queue.md

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?

+    Any additional future considerations not currently addressed in the original RFC.

 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?

-    This RFC is primarily focused on getting a solid RPC Queue system integrated, functional, with reasonable optimizations towards processing time and memory allocaiton.
+    Since MLAPI will be evoling and the way data ingresses and egresses could be further optimized/improved, those additional RPC Queue design considerations (if any) will be further defined in new RFCs.
+This RFC is for the initial framework of RPC queueing.

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

-    Unity Job system integration and any memory allocation (per frame) that occurs outside of the scope of the RPC Queue system itself but falls within the RPC send, receive, and invocation realm.
+    Unity Job system integration, memory allocation (per frame) that occurs outside of the scope of the RPC Queue system (but falls within the RPC send, receive, and invocation realm), RPC message batching, and future MLAPI UTP integration.

 # Future possibilities